BurundiOfficial Name: Republic of Burundi

 Schistosomiasis, transmitted by waterborne larvae that penetrate intact skin, presents significant risk throughout the country, especially in Lake Tanganika, northeastern lakes near Rwanda, and surrounding areas.
 Travelers should avoid freshwater exposure.

 Tuberculosis (TB) is common in all developing countries.
 However, Burundi has an incidence of over 100 cases per 100,000 population – the highest risk category.
 Travelers planning to stay more than one month should have pre-departure tuberculin skin test status documented.
-Travelers should avoid crowded public places and public transportation whenever possible.
 Domestic help should be screened for TB.
-TB is an increasingly serious health concern in Burundi.
 For further information, please consult the CDC's information on TB.

 Travel & Transportation

-Large holes or damaged portions of roadway may be encountered anywhere in the country, including in Bujumbura.
-When driving in the countryside off main roads, travelers should carry multiple spare tires.
+Large holes or damaged portions of roadway are common throughout the country.
+Vehicles should be equipped with multiple spare tires and recovery equipment.
 During the rainy season, many side roads are passable only with four-wheel drive vehicles.
 Burundi’s supplies of gasoline and diesel fuel are imported predominantly from Kenya and Tanzania, and are relatively expensive due to high transportation costs.
 Service stations are rare outside of the major cities.